Heat and Temperature Energy Mechanics Contents Index Home

 These changes of phase always occur with a change of heat.
 Heat, which is energy, either comes into the material during a change of phase or heat comes out of the material during this change.
 However, although the heat content of the material changes, the temperature does not.

 Here are the five changes of phase.
-They are diagrammed in the above animation and listed below.
+They are diagrammed in the opening animation and listed below.

 So, how could there be a change in heat during a state change without a change in temperature?
 During a change in state the heat energy is used to change the bonding between the molecules.
 In the case of melting, added energy is used to break the bonds between the molecules.
 In the case of freezing, energy is subtracted as the molecules bond to one another.
 These energy exchanges are not changes in kinetic energy.
 They are changes in bonding energy between the molecules.

-Look at the following diagram and continue to read the text below it.
+Below is a picture of solid ice melting into liquid water.
 The molecule of ice and the molecule of water (the black balls) are moving with the same rate of vibration in this diagram.
 This is meant to show that they have the same average speed and thus the same average kinetic energy (since they have the same mass) and thus the same Kelvin temperature.
-The motions are, though, greatly exagerated.
+The motions are, though, greatly exaggerated.
 Actually, the motions of the molecules should be considered tiny vibrations.

 In the ice the molecules are strongly bonded to one another, thus forming a rigid solid.
-When heat is added to the ice it melts, and these bonds are broken, The molecules afterward bond to one another with less strength, and water is formed.
+When heat is added to the ice these bonds are broken and the ice melts.
+The molecules afterward bond to one another with less strength and a different geometry, and water is formed.

 Now, before the melting, the molecules were actually moving when in the solid state.
 They were vibrating back and forth.
 They had an average kinetic energy.
 So they had a Kelvin temperature proportional to this average kinetic energy.

-After the melting the water molecules are moving, also.
+After the melting the water molecules are still vibrating.
 And they have the same average kinetic energy as they had before the melting.
-So, the water is at the same temperature the moment after the melting that the ice was at the moment before the melting.
+So, the water is at the same temperature at the moment after the melting that the ice was at the moment before the melting.

 Heat came into the situation, but it was not used to change the kinetic energy of the molecules.
 It was used to change the bonding between the molecules.
 Breaking the bonds between the molecules of the ice requires energy, and this energy is the added heat.